 Anna María Nápoles, Ph.D., M.P.H., assumed the position of Scientific Director of the Intramural Research Program at NIMHD in November 2017.
 Prior to that, she was a Professor and behavioral epidemiologist in the Department of Medicine, Division of General Internal Medicine, at the University of California San Francisco (UCSF) for 27 years, where she served as the Director of the UCSF Center for Aging in Diverse Communities (CADC).
 CADC is an NIA-funded Resource Center for Minority Aging Research that provides pilot study funding and intensive mentoring to underrepresented early stage investigators focused on aging, minorities, and health disparities.
 She taught health disparities research methods for over 10 years.
 She obtained her Ph.D. and M.P.H. degrees from the University of California, Berkeley and her B.A. from Pomona College.

-Sternberg RM, Nápoles AM, Gregorich S, Stewart AL. Mentes Positivas en Acción: Feasibility Study of a Promotor-Delivered Cognitive Behavioral Stress Management Program for Low-Income Spanish-Speaking Latinas.
+- Sternberg RM, Stewart AL, Nápoles AM.
+Mentes Positivas en Acción: A Randomized Feasibility Study of a Promotor-Delivered Cognitive Behavioral Stress Management Program for Low-Income Spanish-Speaking Latinos.
 Health Equity.
-2019;3(1):155-161.
+2021;5(1):218-226.